 The French marigold is a favorite annual of gardeners across North America.
 In many gardens they are the first flowers to bloom and the last fall survivors.
 Bonus points for repelling those pesky oleander aphids

-If you choose to buy in to the fear mongering that non-native plants are destroying the ecosystem, that is your choice.
-And if you’re someone that wants to throw down seed and let mother nature do the rest, native gardening probably is your best option.
+If you choose to buy in to the fear mongering that all non-native plants are destroying the ecosystem, that is your choice.
+And if you’re someone that wants to throw down seed and let mother nature do the rest, native gardening is your best option.

-But, if you’re someone who likes to spend more time in your garden and you’re willing to take responsibility for non-native plants, there is an opportunity to take your garden to a whole new level, attracting both new and familiar pollinators.
+But, if you’re someone who likes to spend more time in your garden and you’re willing to take responsibility for non-native plants, there is an opportunity to take your garden to a whole new level, attracting and supporting both new and familiar pollinators.